 However, some varieties are more tolerant of cold temperatures.
 The minimum temperature that some yucca plants can tolerate is around 40 degrees Fahrenheit.
 I have read that yucca cane plants specifically do not tolerate temperatures lower than this.

-However, I can say that from personal experience that this is not true.
+But I can say that from personal experience that this is not true.
 I kept my potted yucca cane outdoors all winter, and it was fine.
 It didn’t grow, and it certainly needed a few leaves trimmed off in the spring.
 But it showed no major signs of stress.
+I kept it on a covered patio by the house.

 Yucca plants should be repotted when they have outgrown their current pot or when the soil is no longer able to support the plant’s growth.
 There are a few signs that you can look for to determine if your yucca plant needs to be repotted: